Azure-Samples/MachineLearningSamples-tdsp/Readme.md

 Here we provide a version of TDSP for instantiation from **Vienna**.

 ## Information about TDSP in Vienna
 When you instantiate TDSP from Vienna, you get the TDSP-recommended standardized directory structure, and document templates for project execution and delivery.
+The final delivery report to the customer or client is

 ## Release Notes

-This is an **early preview (Sept 2016)** release of TDSP.
+This is an **early preview (Sept 2016)** release of [TDSP](https://github.com/Azure/Microsoft-TDSP).
 We are continuously improving TDSP based on our further accumulated experience, and customer feedback.
 Stay tuned for future releases.

 ## Ask Questions.